 1937: Nebraska is favored to repeat as Big Six champion, but a big nonconference game is the first order of business for the underdog Huskers and their new coach, Lawrence "Biff" Jones.

 1952: Bill Glassford's team returns from Oregon with a 28-13 win over the Ducks.
-It is just the second night game in NU history and the first Husker victory under the lights. »
+It was the second night game in Husker history and the first Nebraska victory under the lights.

 1957: Nebraska gets drilled at West Point in a 42-0 loss to Army.

 1962: In Bob Devaney's second game as head coach, the Huskers shock Michigan in Ann Arbor.

 1977: Avoiding a letdown one week after the big win over Alabama, Nebraska beats Baylor by three touchdowns.

 1982: Two controversial plays in the final seconds give No. 8 Penn State a win over the No. 2 Huskers.

 1987: The Huskers survive a road test against 12th-ranked Arizona State.